 TED HUGHES.
 Moortown.
 Poems.
 With two drawings by Leonard Baskin and a half-title decoration by the author.
 Faber, London 1979.
 First edition.
 A presentation copy, inscribed by the author on the front free endpaper: “For Peggy and Sean, yet another book, with much love from Ted, 10th Nov 1979”.
 (The recipients of Hughes’ inscription are the poet Seán Rafferty and his wife).
 8vo.
 170pp.
 Some tanning to the lesser quality paperstock, else a virtually fine copy in dust wrapper, lightly faded at the spine panel and with a touch of marking and edge-creasing.
 One hundred and twenty-four poems.
 The collection is named after Hughes’ small farm in Winkleigh, Devon.
 Sagar & Tabor A67. £350

 Scottish poet Seán Rafferty was born in February 1909 and studied at EdinburghUniversity where his verse greatly impressed Sorley MacLean.
-After the death of his first wife on V.E. day in 1945 he remarried and move with his new wife Peggy to Devon where the couple ran the Duke of York pub in Iddesleigh and became great friends with their neighbour and regular Ted Hughes, who regularly sent Rafferty’s poems to PN Review.
+After the death of his first wife on V.E. day in 1945 he remarried and moved with his new wife Peggy to Devon where the couple ran the Duke of York pub in Iddesleigh and became great friends with their neighbour and regular Ted Hughes, who regularly sent Rafferty’s poems to PN Review.
 His Collected Poems was posthumously issued by Carcanet in 1995.

 THOMAS KINSELLA.
 Her Vertical Smile.
 Poems.
 Peppercanister, Dublin 1985.
 First edition, limited to 350 copies (out of a total edition of 425), this one signed by the author on the title page.
 25pp.
 Card wrappers with French flaps.
 A virtually fine copy.
 A two-part verse sequence, issued as Peppercanister #10 (published simultaneously with Kinsella’s Songs of the Psyche which appeared as Peppercanister #9). £50